nathangiusti/nathangiusti/README.md

 ### POWER BI

+[Power BI Sample DevOps Repo](https://github.com/nathangiusti/Power-BI-Sample-VC-Repo): An example implementation of DevOps for Power BI in GitHub using the workflows and actions listed below.

 [Power BI Reusable Workflows](https://github.com/nathangiusti/Power-BI-Reusable-Workflows): Reusable workflows for Power BI DevOps.
 Suggested to use these.
 If more customization is required, the actions this is built on are listed below.

-[PBIX Deserializer](https://github.com/nathangiusti/PBIX-Deserializer): GitHub action to convert PBIX files into JSON for version control
+[PBIX Deserializer](https://github.com/nathangiusti/Power-BI-VC-Utils): GitHub action to convert PBIX files into JSON for version control

 [PBIX Workspace Deploy](https://github.com/nathangiusti/Power-BI-Workspace-Deploy): GitHub action to deploy PBIX files to workspace